EVERGLADES ROLLING IN

-Just because the bayou / Gets higher every year.
+Just because the bayou’s getting higher every year.

 Everglades are rolling in C#m B7 E

-If that water’s going up / real estate’s going down
+If that water’s coming up, the real estate’s going down

-Introduce your neighbors / To tropical disease, but I
+Introduce your neighbor to tropical disease, but I

 Everglades are rolling in C#m B7 C#m A7 A#dim